gitlabhq/gitlabhq/doc/administration/plugins.md

    `/home/git/gitlab/plugins/`.
 For Omnibus installs the path is usually `/opt/gitlab/embedded/service/gitlab-rails/plugins`.

-    For [high availability] configurations, your hook file should be exist on each application server.
+    For [highly available] configurations, your hook file should exist on each application server.

 1. Inside the `plugins` directory, create a file with a name of your choice, without spaces or special characters.